Vruddhi18/Time-Series-Transformer/README.md

 ### Custom Functions

 To use the transform function, you have to create your custom functions.
-The input data will be passed as dict of list, and the output data should be either pandas DataFrame, pandas Series, numpy ndArray or list.
-Note, the output length should be in consist with the orignal data length.
+The input data will be passed as a dictionary of lists, and the output data should be either pandas DataFrame, pandas Series, numpy ndArray or list.
+Note that the output length should be consistent with the original data length.

-For exmaple, this function takes input dictionary data and sum them up.
+For example, this function takes input dictionary data and sums them up.
 The final output is a list.

 ```python